AmosEgel/smuthi/docs/about_smuthi.rst

 Smuthi can compute

-  - the 3D electric field, for example along a cut plane and save it in the form of
+  - the 3D electric field, for example along a cut plane and save it in the form of ascii data files, png images or gif animations.

-       - ascii data files
-       - png images or
-       - gif animations.

   - the far field power flux of the total field, the initial field or the scattered field.
     For plane wave excitation, it can be processed to the form of